- Policies

 The SDS System

-This system requires that business operators to provide information on the properties and the handling of specified chemical substances in advance, on the occasion that the business operator transfers such chemical substances or products containing such substances to another business operator.
+The SDS system requires business operators to provide information on the properties and the handling of specified chemical substances in advance or on the occasion of their transfers of such substances or products containing such substances to another business operator.

-Specified chemical substances are the total of 562 substances that have been identified in the either the “Class 1 Designated Chemical Substances” (462 substances), or the “Class 2 Designated Chemical Substances” (100 substances).
+Target chemical substances of the SDS system are the total of 649 substances that have been identified in the either “Class 1 Designated Chemical Substances” (515 substances), or “Class 2 Designated Chemical Substances” (134 substances).

-These are substances that are specified as being harmful to humans and ecosystems (including properties which deplete the ozone layer), and are deemed to disperse widely into the environment or are highly likely to disperse widely into the environment at a future time.
+These are specified as being harmful to humans and ecosystems (including properties which deplete the ozone layer), and deemed to disperse widely into the environment or highly likely to disperse widely into the environment at a future time.

-Such products as chemicals, dyestuffs, paints and solvents, which contain 1% or more of the amount of the chemical substances specified in the “Class 1 Designated Chemical Substances” or the “Class 2 Designated Chemical Substances” ― or 0.1% or more of the amount of the Specified Class 1 Designated Chemical Substances― are also included.
+Such products as chemicals, dyestuffs, paints and solvents, which contain 1% or more of the amount of the substances specified in “Class 1 Designated Chemical Substances” or “Class 2 Designated Chemical Substances” ― or 0.1% or more of the amount of Specified Class 1 Designated Chemical Substances― are also included.

 However, products with low contents of specified chemical substances, solid substances, products for general consumer purposes and sealed products, which, due to the handling processes of the individual business operators, are all considered to have low emission levels, are not included.